Kaggish/Snake/README.md

 # Snake
 First year project that I am remaking

-Snake copy made in C++ with raylib
+Snake copy made in C++ with raylib, it was originally based on a library that our teacher created, but as the library does not have all features needed I changed it to raylib

 TODO:
 Add sounds: